MobileTeleSystems/mlflow-rest-client/README.rst

 **Features:**

+- Minimal dependencies

 - Unlike `MLflow Tracking client <https://mlflow.org/docs/latest/python_api/mlflow.tracking.html>`__
-  all REST API methods are exposed to user.
+  all REST API methods and params are exposed to user.

+- MLflow URL is passed via constructor argument instead of env variable, so multiple client instances could be created in the same Python interpreter.

+- Basic and Bearer auth are supported (via constructor args too).

 - All class fields are validated with `pydantic <https://pydantic-docs.helpmanual.io>`_.

-- Basic and Bearer auth are supported.

 - All methods and classes are documented.

+- Supported MLflow versions: from 1.10.0 to 1.23.0

 **Limitations:**